 - <a>: An anchor which creates a hyperlink to things like other HTML pages, files, email addresses, and more

-Most HTML elements contain both opening and closing tags to indicate where an element starts and ends, like so:
+Most HTML elements have both opening and closing tags to indicate where an element begins and stops, as seen below:

 <h6>this is an heading 6 in HTML<h6>

 There are a few exceptions, such as the <img> tag, which you will understand even better as we proceed.